avinash28196/OnlineBankingWebApp-SpringMVC/README.md

 # OnlineBankingWebApp-SpringMVC
-Banking Management (Admin) Web Application Using Spring MVC Architecture and Hibernate MySql.
+Banking Management (Admin) Web Application Using Spring MVC Architecture and using Oracle Database.